Bismuth83-Uue/HermesBrowser/README.md

-# Ladybird
+# Hermes

-[Ladybird](https://ladybird.org) is a truly independent web browser, using a novel engine based on web standards.
+[Hermes] is a truly inclusive web browser.

 > [!IMPORTANT]
-> Ladybird is in a pre-alpha state, and only suitable for use by developers
+> Hermes is in a pre-alpha state, and only suitable for use by developers
 >

 ## Features